-As of 31 December 2023, the Group has net assets and net current assets of approximately HK\$11.0 million, including cash and cash balances of approximately HK\$10.2 million.
-Cash flow forecast was prepared up to 30 June 2025 and it showed a net positive cash position as at 31 December 2024 and 30 June 2025.
-Based on the assumptions that there will be no collection problems in the Financing Business in the next 12 months and the loans can be repayable on demand, the Company should have sufficient resources to meet its obligations for at least 12 months from the date of this announcement.
+As of 31 December 2022, the Group has net assets of approximately HK\$11.4 million and net current assets of HK\$11.4 million, including cash and bank balances of approximately HK\$10.5 million.
+Cash flow forecast was prepared up to 30 June 2024 and it showed a net positive cash position as at 31 December 2023 and 30 June 2024.
+Based on the assumptions that there will be no collection problems in the Financing Business and the loans can be repayable on demand, the Company should have sufficient resources to meet its obligations for at least 12 months from the date of this annual report.
 The assumptions are considered to be reasonable based on the past track record.
+To date, there are no customers who are financially affected by COVID-19.